taniaamalik/Classification-Restaurant-using-Naive-Bayes-Method/README.md

-# Classification-Restaurant-using-Naive-Bayes-Method
+# Restaurant Review Classification
-classifying comments given to restaurants using the naive bayes method and comparing the results of lemmatization, stemming, gaussian, and multinomial with python.

-compare results between lemmatization-gaussian, lemmatization-multinomial, stemming-gaussian, stemming-multinomial.
+Classifying the reviews given to restaurants into positive or negative classes using the naive bayes method and  compare results between lemmatization-gaussian, lemmatization-multinomial, stemming-gaussian, stemming-multinomial.

 gaussian:
 - calculate the feature probability of each term